-- A. The Board hereby authorizes the President/CEO to delegate authority to the Financial Services Supervisor and the Director of Information Technology (the "Records Custodians") to put in place the procedures necessary to effectuate this policy.
-Questions about the policy should be directed to the President/CEO or Records Custodians. - B. The Board understands that NHEC's Record Retention Guideline requires continual review and updates as the applicable laws, rules and regulations, as well as the demands of NHEC change over time.
+A. The Board hereby authorizes the President/CEO to delegate authority to the Controller and the VP Technology Business Services/CIO (the "Records Custodians") to put in place the procedures necessary to effectuate this policy.
+Questions about the policy should be directed to the President/CEO or Records Custodians.

+The Board understands that NHEC's Record Retention Guideline requires continual review and updates as the applicable laws, rules and regulations, as well as the demands of NHEC change over time.
 Everyone within and even those outside of NHEC have specific responsibilities with regard to the implementation of this Policy and the associated Guideline.
 In addition to the authority granted to the Records Custodians, the Records Custodians shall be responsible for monitoring compliance and periodically reviewing the Guideline for further enhancements or modifications.
-NHEC reserves the right to revise the Policy and Guideline at its sole and absolute discretion.
-If and when provisions are changed, NHEC will distribute replacement pages for those that have become outdated.